dmachard/go-dnscollector/README.md

-# go-dnslogger
+# go-dnscollector

-`go-dnslogger` acts as a high speed passive analyser for DNS traffic written in Go.
+`go-dnscollector` acts as a high speed passive analyser for DNS traffic written in Go.

 Features:
 - Collectors